oddlama/minecraft-server/README.md

 This is an example of how to properly(TM) deploy a minecraft server with the following features:

-- 🚀 Server starts automatically when players connect and shuts down when idle.
+- 🚀 Server starts automatically when players connect and shuts down when idle
-- ⏱️ Uses [PaperMC](https://papermc.io) and [Aikar's JVM flags](https://aikar.co/mcflags.html) for maximum performance.
+- ⏱️ Uses [PaperMC](https://papermc.io) and [Aikar's JVM flags](https://aikar.co/mcflags.html) for maximum performance
-- 🔒 Sandboxed execution with systemd, no docker.
+- 🔒 Sandboxed execution with systemd, no docker
-- 💾 Creates incremental world backups after each server stop.
+- 💾 Creates incremental world backups after each server stop
 - 🖥️ Background console access via tmux (also removetly via ssh)
-- 🔋 Includes scripts for automatic server & plugin updates.
-- 🐙 Can sort yaml files & server.properties to allow git tracking.
-- 🔢 Account multiplexing.
-Allows a single account to have two or more player characters.
+- 🔢 Account multiplexing allows a single account to have two or more player characters
+- 🗺️ Awesome 3D online map using [BlueMap](https://bluemap.bluecolored.de/)
+- 🔋 Single-command scripts to update server and plugins
+- 🐙 Ready for configuration file tracking via gi

 #### Default plugins